erickoskinen/cityprover/README.md

  ```

  This generates a LaTeX output.
 If you add `--latexmacros=1` it will surround this output with
- everything needed to compile the latex.
+ everything needed to compile the latex. *Note*: Column headers will only be correct if you
+ have CPA results and Ultimate results (ie all of: Rcpa,Rult,DARcpa,DARult).

 ## Adding a new ADT